mrkiddo/todo/README.md

 * Hybrid application for iOS based on Ionic/Cordova framework
 * Back-end based on PHP and MySQL, [back-end script](https://github.com/mrkiddo/todo/tree/master/php) can be accessed in php folder
+* User authorization part is based on the service from [Firebase](https://www.firebase.com/) to provide more sophisticated user control

 ### Fast installation